f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

       }
   }

-If you would like to change the severity of any of the logging below is an example. the API call below will change the software subsystem logging for **l2-agent** to **DEBUG**.
+If you would like to change the severity of any of the logging, below is an example.
+The API call below will change the software subsystem logging for **l2-agent** to **DEBUG**.

 .. code-block:: bash

   PATCH https://{{Appliance1_IP}}:8888/restconf/data/openconfig-system:system/logging

-Below is the configuration in the body of the API call above to set the DEBUG logging level:
+Below is the configuration in the body of the API call above to set the **DEBUG** logging level:

 .. code-block:: json